garvit-joshi/Java_Executor-Windows/README.md

 5.Click the 'Environment variables' button under the 'Advanced' tab.
 6.Now, alter the 'Path' variable so that it also contains the path to the Java executable.
 Example, if the path is currently set to 'C:\WINDOWS\SYSTEM32', then change your path to read 'C:\WINDOWS\SYSTEM32;c:\Program Files\java\jdk\bin'.
 7.Now just Make A Folder In your desired directory where you will keep all your java files And Put These Three Files In The Directory.
-8.The Files Are Designed In such a way that the default directory in which they search for java programs is('C:\JavaProgs'), just change the default directory in all three programs to folder where you keep your files.
+8.The Files Are Designed In such a way that they Search For All the .java And .class files and runs them.

 ## Happy Compiling